Goiás Esporte Clube: Stadium

 Goiás' stadium is Serrinha, with a maximum capacity of 14,450 people.
 However, the club plays several matches at Estádio Serra Dourada, built in 1975, with a maximum capacity of 50,049 people.

 Support

 Fanbase size

 In its first year of existence, it was said that Goiás had only 33 fans.

 It is currently the football club with the largest number of fans in Goiás, the North and Midwest regions of Brazil, according to a survey conducted by the Gallup Institute, Placar, Serpes, and Pluri Consultoria.

 Esmeraldino of Central Brazil was found to have the 16th largest number of fans in Brazil, with 1.6 million fans.

 Ultras

-Força Jovem Goiás
+Força Jovem Goiás (FJG)

 Founded on May 23, 1997, from the extinction of the Green Hell, with the goal of creating an association of fans that really loved Goiás.
 Jovem Goiás fans managed to win the support and respect among all the emerald, thus becoming the most vibrant and passionate, which now has approximately 12,000 fans.